 Salary and Employment Information for a Chief Financial Officer

-The U.S. Bureau of Labor Statistics (BLS) states that in 2015, chief executives, including chief financial officers, earned a median salary of $175,110 per year.
-Those working in the taxi and limousine Service industry earned the most, with the computer and peripheral equipment manufacturing and securities and commodities contracts industries close behind.
-The BLS has projected a 1% decrease in jobs for chief executives between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) states that in 2018, chief executives, including chief financial officers, earned a median salary of $189,600 per year.
+Those working in investment pools and funds industry earned the most, with the natural gas transportation and distribution industries close behind.
+The BLS has projected a 5% decrease in jobs for chief executives between 2018 and 2028.

 CFOs provide organizational leadership related to the financial health of an organization.
 They typically possess a bachelor's or master's degree in a business or finance related field and have prior work experience.